-- Mean high or low tide is the average of all high or low tides, respectively, over a specific period. - Mean sea level is a local tidal datum.
+Mean high or low tide is the average of all high or low tides, respectively, over a specific period.

+Mean sea level is a local tidal datum.
 It is the arithmetic mean of hourly heights observed over the National Tidal Datum Epoch.
 Shorter series are specified in the name; for example, monthly mean sea level and yearly mean sea level.
 In order that they may be recovered when needed, such datums are referenced to fixed points known as benchmarks.
-(See also "Datum") - Measuring point (MP) is an arbitrary permanent reference point from which the distance to water surface in a well is measured to obtain water level. - Megahertz is a unit of frequency.
-One megahertz equals one million cycles per second. - Membrane filter is a thin microporous material of specific pore size used to filter bacteria, algae, and other very small particles from water. - Metamorphic stage refers to the stage of development that an organism exhibits during its transformation from an immature form to an adult form.
+(See also "Datum")

+Measuring point (MP) is an arbitrary permanent reference point from which the distance to water surface in a well is measured to obtain water level.

+Megahertz is a unit of frequency.
+One megahertz equals one million cycles per second.

+Membrane filter is a thin microporous material of specific pore size used to filter bacteria, algae, and other very small particles from water.

+Metamorphic stage refers to the stage of development that an organism exhibits during its transformation from an immature form to an adult form.
 This developmental process exists for most insects, and the degree of difference from the immature stage to the adult form varies from relatively slight to pronounced, with many intermediates.
+Examples of metamorphic stages of insects are egg-larva-adult or egg-nymph-adult.

+Method code is a one-character code that identifies the analytical or field method used to determine a value stored in the National Water Information System (NWIS).

-Examples of metamorphic stages of insects are egg-larvaadult or egg-nymph-adult. - Method detection limit (MDL) is the minimum concentration of a substance that can be measured and reported with 99-percent confidence that the analyte concentration is greater than zero.
+Method detection limit (MDL) is the minimum concentration of a substance that can be measured and reported with 99-percent confidence that the analyte concentration is greater than zero.
 It is determined from the analysis of a sample in a given matrix containing the analyte.
-At the MDL concentration, the risk of a false positive is predicted to be less than or equal to 1 percent. - Method of Cubatures is a method of computing discharge in tidal estuaries based on the conservation of mass equation. - Methylene blue active substances (MBAS) indicate the presence of detergents (anionic surfactants).
-The determination depends on the formation of a blue color when methylene blue dye reacts with synthetic anionic detergent compounds. - Micrograms per gram (UG/G, μ g/g) is a unit expressing the concentration of a chemical constituent as the mass (micrograms) of the element per unit mass (gram) of material analyzed. - Micrograms per kilogram (UG/KG, μ g/kg) is a unit expressing the concentration of a chemical constituent as the mass (micrograms) of the constituent per unit mass
+At the MDL concentration, the risk of a false positive is predicted to be less than or equal to 1 percent.

+Method of Cubatures is a method of computing discharge in tidal estuaries based on the conservation of mass equation.

+Methylene blue active substances (MBAS) indicate the presence of detergents (anionic surfactants).
+The determination depends on